Understanding your benefits

 - Consider taking independent financial advice if you are near retirement or if you want to transfer your benefits.
 You can find an independent adviser in your area on the Money Helper website - This link opens in a new browser window.
 You will have to pay for the advice or services that you receive from the adviser.

-- If you’d like to find about more about the Plan or about pensions in general, visit the Learning Zone.
+- If you’d like to find about more about the Plan or about pensions in general, visit the Information Centre.

 Still have questions?